 Black olives are helpful in reducing blood pressure and inflammation.
 You can eat them raw or use them as an ingredient in salads, pasta, pizzas, and tapenades.

-Some people believe black and green olives are totally different from each.
-In reality, black olives are ripe olives while green olives are the fresh ones.
+Some people believe black and green olives are totally different from each other .
+In reality, black olives are ripe olives while green olives are unripe.

 5. Nuts (495 mg per 100 g)